About Me

 A Bias frame on my astro-modded Canon 800D

-Bias frames capture Read noise; the electronic ‘pattern’ and ‘read’ noise generated when the sensor reads the data and the camera downloads an image.
+Bias frames capture 'read noise'; the electronic ‘pattern’ (tiny electrical 'offset') and ‘read’ noise generated when the sensor reads the data and the camera downloads an image.
+Its like measuring your camera's natural hum when its sitting quietly.
 We set our camera to the fastest shutter speed it can do – in my case 1/4000”, keep the cap on the lens/telescope and keep the ISO the same as our lights.
-So, we are shooting very short exposures.
+The result is a map of your sensor's internal noise pattern.
 Take the stray light prevention measures outlined above when doing dark frames.
 Stacking these with our light images will help correct ‘fixed pattern’ noise and remove unwanted artifacts from dark and light frames.
+The image is 'subtracted' from yo9ur actual light image and so the constant buzz is removed.
+You are muting the background static to allow the true music of the stars to come through clearly.

 How many?
 20 – 50 seem the consensus needed to ensure accurate calibration.

-Flat frames correct uneven illumination and vignetting and remove dust motes on our sensor thus ensuring a smooth background in our final images.
+Flat frames correct uneven illumination - vignetting, dust motes or shadows, on our sensor thus ensuring a smooth background in our final images.
 There are a number of different methods for taking flat frames and you can go research these to find which is best for your set up, but here is what I do:

 I cut out part of a clean white T shirt and stretch it between a small embroidery hoop that is just a slightly larger diameter than my Samyang 135mm lens and Zenithstar 61 ii aperture.
 I then place it over the aperture of my lens/telescope and then place a small tablet over the top of this.
 It has an ‘evenly lit’ white screen.
 Keeping my camera and telescope/lens in the same set up as my light frames i.e. no changes to focus, ISO or imaging train etc, I change my DSLR to AV mode and then take short exposures, avoiding any clipping of the histogram.
 I am aiming to have the histogram about a third or half way across from the left-hand side.
 I cannot emphasis this point enough – we must NOT change our imaging train or shooting circumstances.
 So, no changes to camera rotation, focus, ISO etc.

-Adding flat frames into the stacking of our images helps correct vignetting, dust shadows etc and they are one of the easiest ways of boosting our final image quality and should therefore not be missed out.
+Adding flat frames into the stacking of our images helps correct vignetting, dust shadows etc. They reveal how your equipment 'shades' light, allowing software to correct the image so brightness is consistent across the field.
+They are one of the easiest ways of boosting our final image quality and should therefore not be missed out.

 A flat frame taken on my astro-modded Canon 800D.
 The file has been reduced in size slightly for upload to the blog.